David Riches (rower)

 David Riches (or CD Riches) (born 1961) is a former Scottish international rower who participated in the 1986 Commonwealth Games.

 Career

+Movie career

+Riches also features at 11:40 in Supergirl (1984) as a background rower.

 Rowing career

 Riches was part of the coxless pairs crew, with Ewan Pearson that won the national title rowing for Molesey Boat Club, at the 1985 National Rowing Championships.
 The following year the pair participated in the 1986 Commonwealth Games, where he won a bronze medal in the men's coxless pairs.
 He was a double winner of the Silver Goblets & Nickalls' Challenge Cup in 1984 and 1985.

 Teaching career

-David Riches currently teaches history and works as the head of sports at Westminster School., primarily as a rowing coach.
+David Riches currently teaches history and works as the head of rowing at Westminster School, primarily as a rowing coach.